You may find this page helpful when you disagree with a decision HMRC have made.

 If HMRC do not agree with your appeal, they will normally offer you a review of their decision.
 You can then decide whether you want to accept their offer, or whether you would prefer to take your appeal straight to the tribunal.
-You have 30 days from the date of the offer to write to HMRC accepting the offer of a review.
+You have 30 days from the date of HMRC’s offer of a review to accept it.

 If HMRC do not offer you a review, you can ask for one.
 This is a useful safeguard if the discussions with HMRC drag on without getting anywhere, or you hear nothing from HMRC.